dnys1/habitr/README.md

 ?
 Please select from one of the below mentioned services: GraphQL ?
 Provide API name: habitr
 ?
-Choose the default authorization type for the API API key ?
-Enter a description for the API key: Admin API Key
+Choose the default authorization type for the API Amazon Cognito User Pool Use a Cognito user pool configured as a part of this project.
 ?
-After how many days from now the API key should expire (1-365): 365 ?
 Do you want to configure advanced settings for the GraphQL API Yes, I want to make some additional changes.
 ?
 Configure additional auth types?
 Yes
 ?
-Choose the additional authorization types you want to configure for the API ❯◉ Amazon Cognito User Pool
+Choose the additional authorization types you want to configure for the API API key API key configuration
- ◯ IAM
- ◯ OpenID Connect
-Cognito UserPool configuration
-Use a Cognito user pool configured as a part of this project.
 ?
+Enter a description for the API key: Admin API Key
+?
+After how many days from now the API key should expire (1-365): 365 ?
 Enable conflict detection?
 Yes
+?
+Select the default resolution strategy Auto Merge
 ?
 Do you have an annotated GraphQL schema?
 Yes
 ?
 Provide your schema file path: amplify/backend/api/habitr/schema.graphql